pohly/enhancements/keps/sig-node/4381-dra-semantic-parameters/README.md

 At a high-level, this extension takes the following form:

-* DRA drivers publish their available resources in the form of a `NodeResourceSlice` object on a node-by-node basis according to one of the builtin "semantic models" known to Kubernetes.
+* DRA drivers publish their available resources in the form of a `NodeResourceSlice` object on a node-by-node basis according to one or more of the builtin "semantic models" known to Kubernetes.
 This object is stored in the API server and available to the scheduler (or Cluster Autoscaler) to query when a resource request comes in later on.